Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Introduction

 Here we focus on the mitigation of quantum readout error, one of the significant noise factors on current near-term devices.
 When the state preparation noise is minimal, the readout error can be characterized by a stochastic matrix called the calibration matrix, whose elements represent the transition probability from the expected measured states to the actual measurement outputs \cite{Lundeen2009, Maciejewski2020mitigationofreadout}.
-The quantum readout error mitigation (QREM) performs classical post-processing by applying the inverse of the calibration matrix to the probability distribution (i.e., frequency distribution of measured bitstrings) obtained by the final measurement throughout the whole quantum process.
-Since the number of possible quantum states is $2^n$ for measurement of $n$-qubit system, rigorous inversion of calibration matrix requires exponential time and memory on classical computers.
-Therefore, the rigorous QREM approach to mitigate noisy probability distribution is not applicable to the measurement results from the current and near-future quantum devices with tens and hundreds of qubits.
+The quantum readout error mitigation (QREM) performs classical postprocessing by applying the inverse of the calibration matrix to the measured probability distribution (i.e., the frequency distribution of measured bitstrings).
+Since the number of possible quantum states is $2^n$ for measurement of $n$-qubit system, rigorous inversion of this calibration matrix requires exponential time and memory on classical computers, which is infeasible for the measurement results from the current and near-future quantum devices with tens and hundreds of qubits.

 Towards this issue, several scalable approaches have been already proposed \cite{mooney2021generation,nation2021}.
 These methods assume the readout noises follow the tensor product noise model, where the readout noise on each qubit or qubit block is considered local.
-Under this assumption, Mooney et al. \cite{mooney2021generation} sequentially apply the inverse of each small calibration matrix and cut off the vector elements smaller than the arbitrary threshold $t$.
-In their original setting, $t$ is set to $1/10$ of the shot counts, making their method quite fast, while a particular gap from the exact inversion result would occur.
-Although the time complexity and the space complexity of their method are not theoretically bounded, their method works enough for the witness of genuine multipartite entanglement of large GHZ states on the IBM Quantum device up to size 27 \cite{mooney2021generation}.
+Under this assumption, Mooney \textit{et al.} \cite{mooney2021generation} sequentially apply the inverse of each small calibration matrix and cut off the vector elements smaller than the arbitrary threshold $t$.
+While their method is practically very fast, a particular gap from the exact inversion result would be involved.
+Also, its time complexity and the space complexity are not theoretically bounded.
+Using this method, they witnessed the genuine multipartite entanglement (GME) of large GHZ states on the IBM Quantum device up to size 27 \cite{mooney2021generation}.